YsrajSingh/medium-hack/README.md

 ## Features

--   Fetch and display the followers and following lists for specified usernames on Medium.
+-   Fetch and save the followers and following lists for specified usernames on Medium.
 -   Follow users based on the fetched data.
 -   Option to use a previous authentication token for convenience.
 -   Easy-to-use command-line interface.